 Cooperative Vehicle-Infrastructure Situational Awareness System

 Vulnerable road user safety remains a serious issue despite advances in enforcement, public awareness strategies, and improved infrastructure such as dedicated bicycle lanes.
 Automakers are implementing technology that utilizes vehicle sensors to warn drivers of the presence of pedestrians and bicyclists.
 However, sensors are often occluded from directly sensing the vulnerable road user due to buildings, other vehicles, and intersection geometries.
 Infrastructure-based sensing can in some cases be more robust, utilizing higher-end sensors and processors than can be accommodated on a vehicle.

 Our cooperative vehicle-infrastructure situational awareness system leverages both vehicle-based and infrastructure-based sensing to build a comprehensive model of the immediate environment (e.g., highly dynamic intersections).
 It uses communications capabilities to share elements of that model with road users in and around the area.
-This system builds on work SwRI has done related to automated and connected vehicles, advanced perception systems, and intelligent transportation systems to further improve safety for all road users.
+This system builds on SwRI’s expertise in automated vehicles, perception systems, and intelligent transportation systems to further improve safety for all road users.

 Connected Vehicle Applications

 The National Highway Traffic Safety Administration (NHTSA) has proposed a rule mandating vehicle-to-vehicle (V2V) communications to lessen crash risks.
 More vehicles are expected to be outfitted with dedicated short-range communication (DSRC) technology, which will enable vehicles to communicate with each other and an intelligent infrastructure.
 SwRI's experience and vision for the connected vehicle environment has led to collaboration and development of V2V and vehicle-to-infrastructure (V2I) applications for improving safety and mobility: